mirman-school/mirmindr/README.md

 To download the MirMindr Extension, simply go to the Chrome Web Store (https://chrome.google.com/webstore/category/extensions) and type into the search bar "MirMindr".
 Click on the download button and then wait until the extension has been downloaded.

 #### Access
-Once the MirMindr Extension has been downloaded,
+Once the MirMindr Extension has been downloaded, you can access it on the Google Toolbar.